yukiyanai/rgamer/README.md

-The goal of `rgamer` is to help students learn Game Theory using R. The functions provided by the package not only solve basic games such as two-person normal-form games but also provides the users with visual displays that highlight some aspects of the games — game tables, best response correspondences, etc. In addition, it suggests some numerical solutions for games of which it is difficult — or even seems impossible — to derive a closed-form analytical solution.
+The goal of `rgamer` is to help students learn Game Theory using R. The functions provided by the package not only solve basic games such as two-person normal-form games but also provides the users with visual displays that highlight some aspects of the games — payoff matrix, best response correspondences, etc. In addition, it suggests some numerical solutions for games of which it is difficult — or even seems impossible — to derive a closed-form analytical solution.